Korean baked goods

 Korean baked goods consists of either snacks or bread.
 Examples include bread, buns, pastries, cakes, and snacks.

-Bread did not enter the Korean diet or become a mainstream staple until the late 1980s.
-To a large extent, bread was not part of Korean cuisine, other than some types of traditional steamed bread that were made of mixed rice flour and wheat.
+Most bread is not traditional to Korean cuisine, other than some types of traditional steamed bread that were made of mixed rice flour and wheat.
 Korean breads were first introduced to the mainstream market in the 1980s with the establishment of the bakery chain Paris Baguette.
 The items that were introduced to the Korean market aimed to introduce a French-inspired type of bread that would simultaneously satisfy a Korean taste palette.
 Hence, the type of bread and buns that were created were a fusion of Western technique and Korean flavours.
 Western fused breads are a growing phenomenon across Asia and as new Asian bakery chains grew in their home countries, they have simultaneously entered international markets.

 Characteristics

 Korean style buns are soft, springy and sweet.
 Other than some softer bread varieties like the croissant or brioche, Korean breads differ greatly from most traditional European breads, which characteristically have a harder crust and a dry, salty crumb.
 In Western-style baking, bread has zero fat and the main components are flour, salt, and water.
 Korean style bread, on the other hand, are high in fat and sugar, which together give the bread its unique soft texture.